 - b.
-The maximum volume of combined cut and fill set out in Rule 8A.5.1.5.a is the maximum cumulative volume on any site within any two calendar year period, except that in rural zones: - i. more than one earthworks activity up to the maximum volume stated in Rule 8A.5.1.5.a.i, X, Y, Z, viii or ix may be undertaken provided that each earthworks activity is located at least 400m from any other earthworks taking place on the same site within the same two calendar year period; and - ii. more than one earthworks activity up to the maximum volume stated in Rule 8A.5.1.5.a.ii, iii, iv or v may be undertaken provided that each earthworks activity is located at least 1km from any other earthworks taking place on the same site within the same two calendar year period. - c.
+The maximum volume of combined cut and fill set out in Rule 8A.5.1.5.a is the maximum cumulative volume on any site within any two calendar year period, except that in rural zones: - i. more than one earthworks activity up to the maximum volume stated in Rule 8A.5.1.5.a.i, vii, viii or ix may be undertaken provided that each earthworks activity is located at least 400m from any other earthworks taking place on the same site within the same two calendar year period; and - ii. more than one earthworks activity up to the maximum volume stated in Rule 8A.5.1.5.a.ii, iii, iv or v may be undertaken provided that each earthworks activity is located at least 1km from any other earthworks taking place on the same site within the same two calendar year period. - c.
 Where the part of the site in which the earthworks are located is in more than one slope category, the most restrictive volume threshold applies. - d.
 The following activities are exempt from this standard: - i.
 Earthworks ancillary to network utility activities. - ii.
-Earthworks in the rural zones as part of a farming activity for the construction of offal pits, silage pits and farm landfills (exempt from Rule 8A.5.1.5.a.i only). - X. Earthworks ancillary to the maintenance or replacement of underground fuel storage systems. - X. The following activities are exempt from Rule 8A.5.1.5.a.v.3 (within 5m of MHWS): - i.
-Earthworks ancillary to port activities in the Industrial Port Zone.
+Earthworks in the rural zones as part of a farming activity for the construction of offal pits, silage pits and farm landfills (exempt from Rule 8A.5.1.5.a.i only).